 It is estimated that Peyronie’s disease improves or resolves without any treatment in only 5 – 15% of cases.

 There are a number of treatment options.
 Some work well for some men but not for others.
-Starting a non-surgical treatment as soon as possible is a good idea, as well as combining several treatments.
+Starting a non-surgical treatment as soon as possible is a good idea.

 Many modalities have been tested in Peyronie’s disease and have found to be effective.
 These include intralesional therapies (penile injections), oral therapies, topical therapies, penile traction devices, low-intensity acoustic shockwave, and surgical procedures.